wallacepck/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have `Java 17` or above installed on your computer.
+1. Ensure that you have `Java 17` or above installed on your computer.
 Follow the steps below to check if you already have `Java 17` installed:
-   2. Navigate to your operating system's terminal:
+   2. Navigate to your operating system's terminal by following these steps:
       <details>
           <summary><strong>For Windows:</strong></summary>
               <ol>